-We partner with businesses and organizations to make a tangible difference today for a better tomorrow.
+We partner with businesses, organizations and communities to make a tangible difference today for a better tomorrow.

 Sustainable Food Lab (SFL) works with leading food and beverage companies to meaningfully progress toward sustainable agriculture goals.
-SFL partners with Heartwood to develop action-focused research and feed results into the design and maintenance of programs to improve farmer livelihoods and resiliency.
+Heartwood works with SFL and companies on the economics of farmer income, ROI, resiliency, and regeneration.

-New procurement legislation; human rights due diligence frameworks; and worker demands have amplified the call for living wages.
-Retailers likewise recognize the link between living wages, business values and a future bottom line.
-Heartwood helps dozens of companies assess wage gaps, pilot worker-led verification, and identify next steps.
+New procurement legislation; human rights due diligence frameworks; and worker demands have amplified the call for labor and wage transparency.
+Heartwood helps dozens of companies respond to it.

-As a new carbon credit marking company, Everland LLC aimed to provide a product that buyers could trust.
-They partnered with Heartwood LLC to create an extra level of due diligence to enhance REDD+ project performance and reporting
+Carbon credit marking company, Everland LLC partnered with Heartwood LLC to create an extra level of due diligence to enhance REDD+ project performance and reporting.

-Heartwood Principle, Jessica Grillo, serves on the Technical Advisory Committee of the Living Income Community of Practice (LICoP) to support the shared vision of thriving, economically stable, rural communities linked to global food and agricultural supply chains.
-She has written papers and guidance for the LICoP including, "Applying the Household Economy Approach to Measure and Address Income Gaps in Agriculture Supply Chains."
+Heartwood Principal, Jessica Grillo, serves on the Technical Advisory Committee of the Living Income Community of Practice (LICoP) and has written papers and guidance for the LICoP including, "Applying the Household Economy Approach to Measure and Address Income Gaps in Agriculture Supply Chains."

 Heartwood helped Burton develop policy on engaging civil society, as part of their alignment and membership with the Fair Labor Association (FLA)

 Impact Buying Academy is IDH's auditor training partner on living wage verification.
 With Heartwood's help, they developed their Salary Matrix verification training program to provide trust in the results.